TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ### Code
 There are a number of libraries available for this sensor.
-The example below uses *SparkFun_SCD30_Arduino_Library* which works both for *Arduino* and *ESP32*:
+The example code below uses *SparkFun_SCD30_Arduino_Library* which works for both *Arduino* and *ESP32*:

 ````c++
 #include <Wire.h>